Mostafa-HEH/alx-higher_level_programming/0x0B-python-input_output/README.md

 Task 2: Write a function that appends a string at the end of a text file (UTF8) and returns the number of characters added:
 Task 3: Write a function that returns the JSON representation of an object (string).
-TAsk 4: Write a function that returns an object (Python data structure) represented by a JSON string
+TAsk 4: Write a function that returns an object (Python data structure) represented by a JSON string Task 5: Write a function that writes an Object to a text file, using a JSON representation